In August 2016, the NPLEX Examinations will be administered at the following test sites:

 Western Test Sites:

-- Mesa, Arizona (AZ): Mesa Convention Center
+- Phoenix, Arizona (AZ): Mesa Convention Center

 - Vancouver, British Columbia (BC): Simon Fraser University at Harbour Centre

-- San Diego, California (CA): Marina Village Conference Center (Part I Examinations only)
+- San Diego, California (CA): Marina Village

-- Portland, Oregon (OR): Ambridge Event Center
+- Portland, Oregon (OR): University Place Hotel & Conference Center

-- Bothell, Washington (WA): Cascadia College
+- Bothell, Washington (WA): Cascadia Community College

 NABNE has adopted a fragrance-free policy at all test sites.
 As the NPLEX Examinations are administered in public facilities, NABNE must comply with the policies of sponsoring institutions, many of which ban the use of scented personal products.
 Due to chemical sensitivities of other examinees and testing personnel, you are asked to refrain from the use of fragrances (such as perfume, after-shave and cologne), or strongly scented personal products (such as powder, hair spray, hand sanitizers, deodorant, essential oils, etc.) during the days of examination.